hagiosofori/learning-project-todo-app-1/README.md

 - can we add a third backend? trpc?
 - it'll mean we'll need a frontend client for it as well, most likely

+- cypress
+- can we have property based testing?